e-aji/text-editor-PWA/README.md

 ## Installation

 * Run 'npm i' in the terminal to install the required packages.
-* Then run 'npm run start:dev', using concurrently to to run build and start the server.
+* Then run 'npm run start', using concurrently to to run build and start the server.
 * Once this is done, you should then be able to access the application.

 ## Usage